file_descriptor

 Fail if

-resolves to a symbolic link. "path"
+pathresolves to a symbolic link. "path"-

 Get a stable reference to an inode without actually opening the contents.